67 Bar Trivia Questions [6 Rounds, Answers, Stumpers]

 Answer: 1981.

-People guess 1979 because disco was peaking.
-MTV launched on August 1, 1981, which makes it younger than most people remember.
-The first music video was Video Killed the Radio Star by The Buggles, which is the Q16 and Q17 combo almost every trivia night runs back-to-back.
+1979 gets a lot of votes, mostly because disco was peaking then.
+But MTV did not launch until August 1, 1981, younger than most people remember.
+The first clip up was Video Killed the Radio Star by The Buggles, which is why hosts love running this and the next question back-to-back.

 17. What was the first music video played on MTV?
 (Medium)